2023 Most Popular Online Nursing Schools in the Plains States Region

 Read full report on Nursing at Fort Hays State University

-University of Central Missouri came in at #10 in this year’s edition of the Most Popular Online Nursing Schools in the Plains States Region ranking.
-Located in the town of Warrensburg, UCM is a public college with a large student population.
+University of Central Missouri landed the #10 spot in the 2023 rankings for the best nursing programs.
+Located in the distant town of Warrensburg, UCM is a public school with a fairly large student population.

 The average amount in student loans that nursing majors at UCM take out is $26,674.
 The average monthly payment of a loan this size is about $145, assuming that the borrower is on a 10-year repayment plan.